ADGM Company Formation

 ADGM's regulator and common-law framework

 A financial free zone with its own regulator (the FSRA) and its own English-language common-law courts.
 A company set up here is an ADGM entity, governed by ADGM rules, not mainland UAE company law.
-Its common-law framework is also why it is a common home for holding companies, special-purpose vehicles (SPVs) and family-office structures, not only operating financial firms.
+That common-law footing is also why it is a common home for holding companies, special-purpose vehicles (SPVs) and family-office structures, not only operating financial firms.

 How ADGM compares